 Optional Post-Trip Extension: Iguazu Falls

 Taller than Niagara and twice as wide, Iguazu Falls is situated in a beautiful subtropical forest, home to more than 450 species of birds, including toucans and parrots, as well as butterflies, orchids, and endangered jaguars.
 3 Days from $2,870 per person.
 Please contact ExpeditionTrips for details.

-Airfare; extensions; passport and visa expenses; baggage/accident/cancellation insurance; passport and visa fees; items of a personal nature such as email and laundry; optional extensions; fuel surcharge may apply.
+Airfare; passport and visa expenses; baggage/accident/cancellation insurance; passport and visa fees; items of a personal nature such as Internet, and laundry; optional extensions; premium alcohol; fuel surcharge may apply.